Grants & Programs

 Review Process & Reporting Requirements

-Applications close Monday, August 25, 2025.
+Letters of Intent will be accepted Monday, June 1 through Monday, August 3, 2026.
+Organizations invited to submit a full proposal must complete their submissions by Monday, August 31, 2026.
 Incomplete applications will NOT be reviewed.
-Award determinations will be announced by October 31, 2025.
-Grant awards will be paid in two installments via ACH.
-The first installment will be distributed upon completion of a Grant Agreement.
-The second installment will be distributed upon submission of a final report within 30 days of project completion.
+Award determinations will be announced in early November 2026.
+Grant awards will be paid in two installments, with 75% of the total award distributed upon completion of a Grant Agreement.
+The final 25% of the grant will be distributed upon submission of a final report within 30 days of the end of the project period.

 Interested applicants may access the application portal here.